Last updated July 2026

 Windsor.ai vs Meta Ads MCP: which one should you use?

 These solve different problems.
-Windsor.ai is a marketing data pipeline that pulls from 325+ sources into your warehouse or BI tool.
+Windsor.ai is a marketing data pipeline that pulls from 325+ sources into your warehouse or BI tool, with a few basic write actions bolted on.
 Meta's MCP is a campaign controller that reads and writes to your Meta ad account.
 You might need both, neither, or something that covers research, creative, and execution in one tool.

 The short version